 For example: If there is one slot left to fill and there are three applicants that are all competitively ranked with the same number of points, these three applicants will be randomized.
 The first applicant randomly drawn will fill the open slot.
 The remaining two applicants may have the option of becoming an alternate position holder for the Nursing Program if the opportunity arises.

-PLEASE NOTE: For the purposes of the Nursing Program, students that have taken either (or both)
+PLEASE NOTE: For the purposes of the Nursing Program, students who have taken either (or both)

 of the BIO prerequisites more than one time will have the letter grades from their